sackh/here-map-widget-for-jupyter/CONTRIBUTING.md

-# Contributing to HERE Map Widget for Juptyer
+# Contributing to HERE Map Widget for Jupyter

 Thank you for taking the time to contribute.